saratkr/Py-Flask-API-Server/readme.md

 Hit the URL from any browser: http://127.0.0.1:5000/api/v1/users/test

-And you should see as below:
+And you should see as:

 {
   "message": "Connected fine"
 }